LucasGCardoso/LucasGCardoso/README.md

 ### Hello there, and Welcome! 👋

 I am Lucas Cardoso, Undergraduate Software Engineer Student at PUCRS university - Brazil.
-I am currently an intern at LIS (Software Innovation Lab), associated with HP (Hewlett-Packard Company).
+I am currently an intern at HP (Hewlett-Packard Company).
 I love coding, learning new exciting subjects and listening to music :musical_note:

-- 🔭 I’m currently working on LIS (Software Innovation Lab)
+- 🔭 I’m currently working on HP as a Software, Research & Development Intern;
-- 🧠 I’m currently learning about AI and Deep Learning
+- 🧠 I’m currently learning about AI, Deep Learning and Web3;
 - 💬 I like learning new languages as well!!
 - 😄 Fun fact: If you responded with "General Kenobi" when reading the title, then you are a Star Wars fan too!!